hsansford1/Gen_Hanson_Wright/README.md

 This repository contains the code for "How high is `high'?
-Rethinking the roles of dimensionality in topological data analysis and manifold learning".
+Rethinking the roles of dimensionality in topological data analysis and manifold learning", Hannah Sansford, Nick Whiteley, Patrick Rubin-Delanchy. https://arxiv.org/abs/2505.16879

 The notebook `toy_example.ipynb` is standalone and can be run without any additional data.